 The Streets Plan was developed in part through a robust public engagement and input process that included online activities and surveys, public workshops and small group discussions, telephone polling, and accessibility focus groups.
 Over a six-month period, 12,500 people provided input through the online platform, 1,260 people participated in telephone polling, and over 600 New Yorkers attended the workshops.
-478 This process was facilitated by the DOT Streets Ambassadors, who meet New Yorkers where they are: on busy streets, in movie theaters, churches, and parks.
-479 Neighborhoods with low participation in the online surveys were also engaged through telephone polling.
+This process was facilitated by the DOT Streets Ambassadors, who meet New Yorkers where they New York City is home to an expansive network of knowledgeable, energetic, and dedicated community leaders who are improving their neighborhoods and organizing to address interconnected quality-of-life issues across the city.

+are: on busy streets, in movie theaters, churches, and parks.
+Neighborhoods with low participation in the online surveys were also engaged through telephone polling.
 By going beyond the traditional form of engagement and adopting a multichannel strategy, DOT reached a wide range of people and obtained input that is more representative of the needs of New Yorkers.